devanshi-j/Everything-about-5G/README.md

 1. Communication takes place by wireless channel, with the help of signals.
 (Antena plays a major role to achive the above stated above.

-* mostly every device can act transmitter & reciever both
+* mostly every device can act transmitter & reciever both.

 *Wireless signals (Radio frequency signals)